Tazaf/IonicitudeDemoApp/README.md

 Any contribution or enhancement to this Ionicitude Demo App are welcomed and will be appreciated.

-If you experience bugs or strange behaviors will testing this app, please do not hesitate to raise an issue about it.
+If you experience bugs or strange behaviors while testing this app, please do not hesitate to raise an issue about it.

 **In both case, please, use the GitHub tools of this repository (merge request and issues) rather than sending a personnal email.
 This way, it will be easier to manage and keep track of what's happening.
 Thanks !**